“I blew it. Again!”

 In this 10th session in our series of Revelation, John is invited to “come up here” and see God’s throne room, and view life from his perspective (Revelation 4).
 A recording of this will be made available at Shofar Durbanville’s Youtube channel.

 Revelation 4 starts with the phrase “after this” – after the first part of the vision of Christ among the seven churches, addressing each of them with a specific word of comfort and correction (chapters 1 – 3).
 Then John looks up – shifts his perspective from down here on earth to what is going on in heaven.
-He sees “a door open in heaven” and is invited to “come up here” – to gain Godly perspective on the chaos and conflict the church endures on earth, and to identify with the Sovereign reign of God.
+He sees “a door open in heaven” and is invited to “come up here” – to gain a Godly perspective on the chaos and conflict the church endures on earth and to identify with the Sovereign reign of God.

 Imagine this!
 The only instruction the reader receives in this chapter is to “behold” (4:1,2) – to imagine this or picture this.
 John invites the reader twice to see what he sees – because this hopeful message to the church is contained in the vision of what takes place in heaven.
 John sees a throne, the Ruler, and the response of those around the throne.

 A Universal Throne (4:2).
-As he entered the door, John sees a magnificent throne.
+As he enters the door, John sees a magnificent throne.
 The early church was familiar with a throne over many peoples and nations – and that was not good news to them.
 Emperor Domitian’s reign (like those before him) was egocentric and brutal.
 But this throne John sees was universal over all of creation – he was the true King of kings and Lord of lords who Domitian claimed to be.
 The throne was not the problem – the one who sits on the throne determines whether his subjects will weep or rejoice.
-And this is what John sees next.
+And this is what John sees next…

 Quick links to full THE END Revelation Series posts